 While it's technically more of a road than a bushwalking track, the rainforest setting, combined with the scenic views of the rapid gorge waters below, makes it an enjoyable hike.

 For this hike, you really won't have any problem navigating to Clamshell Falls.
-Just follow the sealed path beside the pipe as it dips and climbs on an overall rising profile up the length of the Behana Gorge.
+We just followed the sealed path beside the pipe as it dipped and climbed on an overall rising profile up the length of the Behana Gorge.
+Eventually, the trail terminates near Clamshell Falls.

 On the way, there are great opportunities to swim in gentle forest waterholes along the creek.
-Although I've only been in winter, I'd assume they'd be pretty busy from Cairns and Innisfail locals in the hot summer months.
+Although I've only been to Behana Gorge in Cairns' winter (dry season), I'd assume they'd be pretty busy from Cairns and Innisfail locals in the hot summer months.

 What to Expect at Clamshell Falls